Browse Items (66 total)

 PGreenwoodBE1502.jpg

-Betty Greenwood was born in 1926 in Belton, Lancashire; she attended Princess Mary high school was and privately educated in Paris but returned due to the threat of war.
-At sixteen she was offered various jobs but decided to join the Royal Observer…
+Betty Greenwood was born in 1926 in Belton, Lancashire.
+She attended Princess Mary high school and was privately educated in Paris but returned due to the threat of war.
+Aged 16, she was offered various jobs but decided to join the Royal Observer…

 PHollisAN1801.jpg

 Richard’s father, Arthur Hollis, went to Dulwich College as a day boy.
-He left at sixteen to join the Home Guard , then worked for a firm of accountants for a couple of years before joining the Royal Air Force.
-He was sent to Manchester University…
+He left aged 16 to join the Home Guard, then worked for a firm of accountants for a couple of years before joining the Royal Air Force.
+He was sent to Manchester University for…

 AHolthamJ180522.mp3

-At the age of 15 he ran away from home, lied about his age, and joined the British Army.
-In 1917 he joined the Royal Flying Corps and qualified as a pilot and volunteered to join the Royal Naval Air Service.
+At the age of 15, John ran away from home, lied about his age and joined the British Army.
+In 1917 he joined the Royal Flying Corps, qualified as a pilot and volunteered to join the Royal Naval Air Service.
 When the Second World War broke out, he…

 YMadgettHR1330340v2.pdf